Last Updated on January 16, 2024

 The Kearney Recruitment Test is a typical consulting aptitude test, combining numerical, verbal, and other case skill assessments for you to pass if you want to work for Kearney.
 It is employed in a similar way as the McKinsey Problem Solving Game, the BCG Online and Chatbot Case / BCG Pymetrics or the Bain SOVA and acts as an additional screening device for applicants.

-In some offices, it is part of your first round in combination with the interviews, in others it is used as a screening device and hurdle before you can move on to the interviews.
+In some offices, it is part of your first round in combination with the case interviews and fit interviews, in others, it is used as a screening device and hurdle before you can move on to the interviews.

 In terms of its content, it contains typical elements of a consulting aptitude test such as quantitative, verbal, as well as case interview questions.
 Personality traits are not assessed.